DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Oh, what a pretty butterfly!
 Wait, wait, become Silk's friend!"

-The one who jumped out of brushes was small person of foreign gods.
+The one who jumped out of brushes was small person of sidhes.
 With big golden eyes, gradient hair that changed from fluorescent green to light pink and height around Kai's waist.
 She was wearing sorceress like long robe and hat, almost like out of fairy tail.